 3) We call failure “faithfulness.”

 Same with the inaction and lack of courage that masquerades as “faithfulness” or orthodoxy.
-Sorry, just because your parish is dying doesn’t mean you’re any more faithful than the parish that’s bursting at the seems.
+Sorry, just because your parish is dying doesn’t mean you’re any more faithful than the parish that’s bursting at the seams.
 Our growth and success at Nativity is not an indicator of our skirting the rules and getting away with murder (as we have been accused by our detractors), it is the fruit of faithfulness.

 4) We use “discipleship” as an excuse to not do “evangelization.”